Pocket K No. 11: Contribution of GM Technology to the Livestock Sector

 Extensive testing and a long approval process accompany every GM crop introduction.
 The approval process includes comprehensive analyses to ensure food, feed, and environmental safety before entering the marketplace.

 Generally, the first step in any safety assessment of GM-derived products is to determine if the product is substantially equivalent (except for defined differences) to conventional counterpart varieties.
 Further analysis then focuses on the evaluation of the defined differences.
-Specifically for evaluating food and feed safety, a set of factors is used for assessing potential safety risks of the host plant, gene donor(s), and introduced protein(s).
+Specifically for evaluating food and feed safety, set of factors are used for assessing potential safety risks of the host plant, gene donor(s), and introduced protein(s).

 Safety of GM Feed Crops